blmousee/simpleperf/README.md

 uninteresting records, and decide how to group records.

 Below is an example.
 Records are grouped into 4 sample entries, each entry is a row.
-There are several columns, each column showing piece of information belong to a sample entry.
-The first column is Overhead, which shows the percentage of events inside current sample entry in total event count.
+There are several columns, each column shows piece of information belonging to a sample entry.
+The first column is Overhead, which shows the percentage of events inside current sample entry in total events.
 As the perf event is cpu-cycles, the overhead can be seen as the percentage of cpu time used in each function.